 Beyond the effort to incorporate Justice 40 into the application itself, DEQ conducted extensive and proactive outreach to utilities about potentially underserved communities that may benefit from the State Drinking Water and Wastewater grants before the application was released.
-The department released a survey and called all one hundred North Carolina county health departments to build a database of disadvantaged communities with known drinking and/or wastewater issues in the state.
+The department released a survey and called all one hundred of North Carolina's county health departments to build a database of disadvantaged communities with known drinking and/or wastewater issues in the state.
 The State consulted with local academic and environmental justice advocacy partners to inform the development of this outreach.
-The effort resulted in the identification of over 60 specific communities with known needs.
-The Environmental Finance Center, an organization based in the University of North Carolina School of Government contracted by the Division of Water Infrastructure, contacted each utility corresponding with the identified communities to let them know about the funding opportunity and that a specific community in their jurisdiction may qualify for funds.
+The effort resulted in identifying over 60 specific communities with known needs.
+The Environmental Finance Center, an organization based in the University of North Carolina School of Government contracted by the Division of Water Infrastructure, contacted each utility corresponding with the identified communities to inform them about the funding opportunity and that a specific community in their jurisdiction may qualify for funds.